Rhonda Lyne, Executive Director

 Calandra Ysquierdo, Chair of Volunteers

 Calandra has been playing music in KC for 20+years.
-Calandra’s energy got her involved with MMF and in 2016 she accepted a position on the board.
-She plans to focus on volunteers and help the MMF double its reach in the next year.
+Calandra’s energy involved her with MMF and she will focus on volunteers and helping the MMF expand its reach.
 She currently plays bass with Chris Meck and The Guilty Birds.